kkrt-labs/kakarot-docs/docs/ecosystem/confidential-computing/secret.md

 1. [Basics](https://docs.scrt.network/secret-network-documentation/confidential-computing-layer/ethereum-evm-developer-toolkit/basics) - explains the cross-chain communication technologies used, and how to connect a MetaMask wallet to Secret Network.

 2. [Use-cases](https://docs.scrt.network/secret-network-documentation/confidential-computing-layer/ethereum-evm-developer-toolkit/usecases) - provides tutorials showing how to build various types of EVM applications using Secret’s CCL.
-All of these tutorials can be used to deploy a contract on Etherlink.
+All of these tutorials can be used to deploy a contract on Kakarot.

 3. [Supported Networks](https://docs.scrt.network/secret-network-documentation/confidential-computing-layer/ethereum-evm-developer-toolkit/supported-networks) - provides a list of gateway contract addresses.
-This is how your Lisk application will communicate with Secret.
+This is how your Kakarot EVM application will communicate with Secret.

 ## Get Support